-The MSUM Title IX Coordinator/Director of Student Conduct & Resolution monitors off-campus crimes while students are off campus at campus sponsored functions.
+The MSUM Office of Student Conduct & Resolution monitors off-campus crimes while students are off campus at campus sponsored functions.
 MSUM also documents a three-year statistical history of these incidents.
 MSUM provides the information and statistics herein to University students and employees and to others upon request.
-You may view MSUM's statistics by going to the Department of Education's Security Statistics search site at https://ope.ed.gov/campussafety/#/institution/search, as well as viewing the Public Safety web site at- http://www.mnstate.edu/publicsafety.
+You may view MSUM's statistics by going to the Department of Education's Security Statistics search site at https://ope.ed.gov/campussafety/#/, as well as viewing the Public Safety web site at-mnstate.edu/public-safety.
 MSUM has a variety of policies and procedures relating to public safety.
 MSUM expressly reserves the right to modify them or adopt additional policies or procedures at any time without notice.